Trinitro21/tpv/README.md

 * `edgeswipethreshold`
 	How far away from the edges of the screen a touch has to start to be considered an edge swipe.
 	Default is 1.
+* `edgeswipeextrapolate`
+	If this is on, the start edge swipe check starts on the second frame of the touch and tries to extrapolate the finger position on the frame before the touch started.
+	This is more accurate and detects fast swipes more efficiently.
+	Default is 1.
 * `edgetop`, `edgebottom`, `edgeleft`, `edgeright`
 	The command to run when sliding from the corresponding edge of the screen.
 	Default is an empty string.